TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/dataGEnableFiltering.md

 ﻿####data-g-enable-filtering

-This property is used to disable filtering for this column.
+The property is used to disable filtering for the column.

 **Value:** *true* or *false*.